withastro/docs/RECIPES.md

 # Contributing to Recipes

-Our "Recipes" section in the sidebar highlights step-by-step how-to guides for accomplishing a specific task in Astro.
+Our "Recipes" section in the sidebar highlights **step-by-step how-to guides** for **accomplishing a specific task** in Astro.
 These include established landing pages for deployment, CMS, and migration guide, as well as a [dedicated section](https://docs.astro.build/en/recipes/) for a wider range of tasks you can accomplish with Astro.

+## Contributing a recipe

+Astro docs welcomes recipe contributions that:

+- Edit an [existing recipe](existing-recipes) with corrected content or [new resource links](#add-new-links), by PRing the existing file in the docs repo.
+- Add a new [community recipe](#community-recipes) by PRing a link to the ["More Recipes" page](#more-recipes-page): `src/content/docs/guides/recipes.mdx`.
+- [Add a new CMS, Deploy or Migration recipe](#cms-deploy-and-migrate) to these existing categories.
+- Add a new [official recipe](#official-recipes), by PRing a new page (`.mdx` file) to the `src/content/docs/recipes/` folder.

+## Existing Recipes

+Existing [official recipe](#official-recipes) are located in the `src/content/docs/recipes/` folder or can be found within a specific folder for [categorized recipes with their own landing pages](#cms-deploy-and-migrate).
+These have been written by Team Docs and we actively maintain this content.
+We welcome corrections, updates or more resource links to any of these pages!
+This content is intended to be kept accurate and up to date.
+You are welcome to PR a quick fix or resource, or to make an Issue on GitHub to let us know of larger content changes that may be necessary.

+### Community Recipes

+Community Recipes are for external links that fit the definition of a recipe: short, focused how-to guides.
+This lets us include community resources without requiring long-term maintenance.
+They are listed on our [More Recipes](#more-recipes-page) page in docs.

+You can share a published recipe in our “Community Recipes” section.
+This includes posts on a personal or company blog, or on your preferred blogging platform like [DEV.to](https://dev.to/).
+This follows the IndieWeb principle of “Publish (on your) Own Site, Syndicate Elsewhere” (often abbreviated to [POSSE](https://indieweb.org/POSSE)).

+After you publish your article, [open a PR adding a link to this page](https://github.com/withastro/docs/edit/main/src/content/docs/en/recipes.mdx).

+The link should be of the form `[Post or article title](full URL)` and it should be added to the bottom of the list of existing community recipes.
+Use the existing entries above it as a guide, and if any changes are necessary, we can make them while reviwing the PR.

+Please note that all community recipe PRs will be reviewed to make sure they fit our definition of a recipe (a **step-by-step how-to guides** for **accomplishing a specific task** in Astro).
+They may also be tested by a Team Docs member who will attempt to follow your recipe and make sure it works.
+So, while this may seem like a tiny PR, please know that there is work going on behind the scenes and it may take some time to properly evaluate your recipe!

+### Is my guide a recipe?

+Our recipe format is inspired by Diataxis's [how-to guides](https://diataxis.fr/how-to-guides/).
+Recipes:

+- Provide step-by-step instructions
+- Meet a user at a specific starting point (see our [Prerequisites](https://docs.astro.build/en/recipes/build-forms-api/#prerequisites) sections)
+- Explain how to accomplish a specific task
+- Use real-world examples

+See our [HTML Forms](https://docs.astro.build/en/recipes/build-forms-api/) recipe as an example.
+It teaches a specific, practical goal (how to build and handle a form).
+It provides an example that can be modified and incorporated into your project.
+It uses step-by-step instructions and keeps explanations to a minimum.

 Like all contributions to our docs, take a look at the [WRITING.md](https://github.com/withastro/docs/blob/main/WRITING.md ) and [CONTRIBUTING.md](https://github.com/withastro/docs/blob/main/CONTRIBUTING.md ) files for guidance on drafting your PR.

-Astro docs welcomes contributions that:

-- Edit an existing guide with corrected content or [new links](#add-new-links), by PRing the existing file in the docs repo.
-- Add a new CMS, Deploy or Migration guide.
-(See below for instructions to create the required files in Docs.)
-- Add a new official recipe, by PRing a new page to `src/content/docs/recipes/`
-- Add a new community recipe by PRing a link to `src/content/docs/guides/recipes.mdx`

 ## CMS, Deploy, and Migrate